 In the quest of living life my way, I’ve had to learn most of my lessons the hard way.

 Although I would have rather learned them differently, they are lessons that will never be forgotten.
-Because of my journey, I am relearning who I am as a woman, how I manage everyday life, my thinking patterns, my approach to love and relationships and parenting as a single mom – all according to God’s will.
+Because of my journey, I am relearning who I am as a woman, how I manage everyday life, my thinking patterns, my approach to love and relationships and parenting – all according to God’s will.

 My journey is teaching me daily to give up my need for control to someone who is far more qualified than I am.